 Almost everyone at one point or another has tried to gain weight or lose weight.
-Anyone who has tried to gain or lose weight also knows how frustrating it can be.
+They also know how rewarding it is when things go right and how frustrating it can be when they don’t.

 This is why knowing about basal metabolic rate matters because it is a key factor in weight loss, weight gain, or simply managing your weight.